Meet Tori Schafer.

 At Mizzou, Tori was elected by her peers to serve as president of the Student Bar Association and the graduate student body.
 She founded the campus’s largest student advocacy group to combat sexual assault and support survivors, and in her senior year received the Courage Award from President Biden for her advocacy.

 During law school, Tori worked with survivors and children affected by domestic and sexual violence through Mizzou Law’s clinic program.
 She also gained hands-on experience at the Missouri Attorney General’s Office, the St. Louis Circuit Attorney’s Office, and internationally with the Refugee Appeals Board in Cape Town, South Africa.
-Today, she works at a nonprofit law firm defending civil liberties across Missouri.
+Today, she works at the state’s largest civil liberties organization, a nonprofit law firm, where she defends civil liberties across Missouri and leads its legislative and policy work.

-Tori lives in Clayton with Nolan and their dogs, often spotted on walks through our beautiful neighborhoods or waiting for a pup cup at a nearby coffee shop.
-She has been a mentor with Big Brothers Big Sisters for nearly five years and enjoys riding her horse, Izzy, in Missouri’s state parks.
+Tori lives in Clayton with Nolan and their dogs, often spotted on walks through House District 99's neighborhoods or waiting for a pup cup at a nearby coffee shop.
+She has been a mentor with Big Brothers Big Sisters for about five years and enjoys riding her horse, Izzy, in Missouri’s state parks.

 Be part of building a future where Missourians’ rights are protected and our communities can thrive.